|Date Range||1400 - 1499|

 |Material||Metal, Mercuric Gild, Painted Face/Hair, Precious Stone, Stone Inset: Turquoise|

-Akshobhya Buddha, a tentative identification (Tibetan: mi kyu pa, sang gye): a principal buddha within Vajrayana Buddhism residing in the eastern quarter of a mandala and a minor buddha within the sutra tradition of Mahayana Buddhism.
+Akshobhya Buddha (Tibetan: mi kyu pa, sang gye): a principal buddha within Vajrayana Buddhism residing in the eastern quarter of a mandala and a minor buddha within the sutra tradition of Mahayana Buddhism.
 The name of the artist is not known but the work belongs to the Sonam Gyaltsen sculpture atelier of Tsang Province, Tibet, circa 1430.
 The identification of Akshobhya is tentative and open to further research.
 Akshobhya holding a vajra in the right hand is very rare although there are several paintings of Akshobhya that have this iconographic characteristic.

 There are at least four Buddhas associated with the vajra scepter.
 Three of those Buddhas hold the vajra in the hands, either right or left, and are counted among one of the three principal systems for depicting the Thirty-five Confession Buddhas.
-If an argument can be made that the vajra in the right hand of this sculpture figure is a later addition, and not original to the sculpture, then a different identification can be proposed - such as Shakyamuni Buddha.
-Shakyamuni is not known to ever be depicted with a vajra scepter in the right hand, extended forward or otherwise.
+If an argument can be made that the vajra in the right hand of this sculptural figure is a later addition, and not original to the sculpture, then a different identification can be proposed - such as Shakyamuni Buddha.
+Shakyamuni is also not known to ever be depicted with a vajra scepter in the right hand, extended forward or otherwise.

-Occupying a central role in Vajrayana Buddhism, Akshobhya, by some accounts, is Lord of the 2nd of the Five Buddha Families of tantra and found throughout all four tantra classifications most notably in the anuttarayoga class.
+Occupying a central role in Vajrayana Buddhism, Akshobhya, meaning unshakeable, by some accounts, is Lord of the 2nd of the Five Buddha Families of tantra and found throughout all four tantra classifications most notably in the anuttarayoga class.
 Akshobhya is also mentioned in several Mahayana sutras, the Vimalakirti Nirdesa being the most famous.
 It was in Abhirati, the pureland of Akshobhya, attainable only by 8th level bodhisattvas, where the famous Tibetan yogi Milarepa and the scholar Sakya Pandita are said to have obtained complete buddhahood.

 "Arising in the eastern direction is Akshobhya on an elephant, lotus and moon throne; with a body blue in colour the right hand is placed in the mudra of pressing down."
 (Dragpa Gyaltsen, 1147-1216).